DSU- Dayananda Sagar University B.Des 2025

 The CET Cell Maharashtra is conducting the mop round of MAH AAC CET 2025 counselling.
-The seat allotment for MAH AAC CET 2025 mop up round will be out on August 25, 2025.
+Candidates will be offered seat allotment through the MAH AAC CET 2025 mop-up round on August 25, 2025.
 Candidates have to report to the allotted colleges from August 26-29, 2025.
-The authorities released the CAP schedule of MAH AAC CET 2025 for two rounds followed by a mop-up round and institute level round.
+The authorities released the CAP schedule of MAH AAC CET 2025 for two rounds, followed by a mop-up round and an institute-level round.
 Candidates will be able to secure admissions into fine arts courses of participating colleges through the MAH AAC CET 2025 counselling.

 Earlier, the MAH AAC CET counselling registration 2025 were open from July 7 till July 18, 2025.
 Candidates who complete counselling registrations and included in the merit list are eligible to enter their college options and obtain the Maharashtra AAC CET seat allotment.
 The MAH AAC CET seat allotment 2025 will be done based on the college preferences and the candidate's rank scored in the exam of MAH AAC CET.
 Read the full article to know more about the MAH AAC CET seat allotment 2025.